Lazice/KitC-fanfictions/wips/He Sinks His Teeth into the Ones He Loves The Most.md

 (totally not because i don't know what to put them through.)

 Simply, she sets herself off of her wait.
 Ticking are the time that she has before something is not done.
-She finds the trouble that they can't truly
+She finds the trouble that they(her and) can't truly ever be at rest, though neither does she need to.
+Incessant ticking time  should be something that she can be habituated to...

+No longer a need for the timeliness of her response.

 .